Skip to main content

 MQM Severity Levels

-Each error is assigned a severity level that affects the quality score:
+Each error gets a severity level that affects the quality score:

 SeverityDescriptionTypical Penalty